 Okay, think of these two like the Winchester brothers.
 They need each other to function at optimal levels.
 So let’s start with the somewhat elder brother.

-Essential oils are gotten from plants through steaming, cold pressing, or other methods.
+Essential oils are obtained from plants through steaming, cold pressing, or other methods.
 And they carry the scent and flavor of the plant from which it is obtained.

-The way the oils are derived is very important because essential oils that are gotten through chemical processes are not considered true essential oils.
+The way the oils are derived is very important because essential oils that are obtained through chemical processes are not considered true essential oils.

 There are loads of essential oils that offer several health benefits.
 Some essential oils and health benefits associated with them are;